MrUrq/LatinHypercubeSampling.jl/docs/src/index.md

 *LatinHypercubeSampling* is a Julia package for the creation of optimised Latin Hypercube (LHC) Sampling Plans.
 The genetic optimisation algorithm is largely based on the work by Bates et al. [1].
 The package includes additional functionality for the creation of an optimised subset of an existing plan.

 ## Installation
-The package is registered in `METADATA.jl` and can be installed with `Pkg.add`.
+The package is registered and can be installed with `Pkg.add`.

 ```julia
 julia> Pkg.add("LatinHypercubeSampling")